Obtaining an Employment Authorization (Work Permit)

 Provincial Nominee Program.
 After having successfully passing a 3-month probationary period, the option is available for full time employees currently working under a work permit to apply for employer sponsored permanent residency.
 The Provincial Nominee Program (PNP) is an “Employer Sponsored” fast tract version of the Skilled Worker Permanent Residency application process.
 Information on the PNP program – fees, process, and requirements – can be obtained from:The full process takes anywhere between 8 and 16 months to complete.

-**Provincial Health Services Authority (PHSA) is accepting applications at this time for Full-Time Nursing opportunities in Acute Perinatal and the Neonatal Program at BC Women's Hospital & Health Centre (BCW), Operating Room at BC Children's Hospital (BCCH), the Child Psychiatry Unit (BCCH) at BC Mental Health & Addiction Services – Vancouver, British Columbia and the Forensic Psychiatric Clinic at BC Mental Health & Addiction Services – Victoria, British Columbia.
+**Provincial Health Services Authority (PHSA) is accepting applications at this time for Full-Time Nursing opportunities in Acute Perinatal and the Neonatal Program at BC Women's Hospital & Health Centre (BCW), Operating Room at BC Children's Hospital (BCCH), the Child Psychiatry Unit (BCCH) at BC Mental Health & Substance Use Services – Vancouver, British Columbia and the Forensic Psychiatric Clinic at BC Mental Health & Substance Use Services – Victoria, British Columbia.

 |Home | About Us | You'll Like Working Here | Living in Vancouver | Your Next Steps | Contact Us | Apply Now